illinois-cs241/illinois-cs241.github.io/index.md

 For illness-related excuses, you will need a doctor's note of some kind verifying your illness. _No_ illness-related excuses will be accepted without a dated [Emergency Dean's](http://odos.illinois.edu/community-of-care/student-assistance-center/) note stating that you contacted the Emergency Dean.

-Please note that we do also have two attendance drops from lab with no penalty.
+Please note: we offer two lab attendance drops at the end of the semester with no penalty.

 ## How to Succeed